fjarlq/robots/README.md

 as [posted to the Usenet newsgroup net.sources.games][1] on May 28, 1985 by Stephen J. Muir.

+It has been modified to build and run on Linux and OS X.

 As Muir [wrote at the time, in net.games][2]:

 > I have posted the game of "robots" to "net.sources.games" with the consent